 I was in Rochester, Michigan for the annual Rochester Writers’ Conference and, as usual, I took my dog Victor along.
-(Read about our previous adventures here).
+(Read about our previous adventures at Michigan’s Bloomer Park here).
 This time, we stayed an extra day and explored the cider mills in the Rochester Hills region, starting with the granddaddy of them all: Yates Cider Mill (1990 Avon Road).

-First, because it’s big and most of the exhibits are in tents, only the barn where the apple cinnamon doughnuts are and the petty zoo (penned farm animals) are off limits to dogs.
+First, because Yate Cider Mill is big and most of the exhibits are in tents, only the barn where the apple cinnamon doughnuts are and the petty zoo (penned farm animals) are off-limits to dogs.
 Visitors can see the water-powered double table press in action, first installed in 1876.
-Today it produces 300 gallons of fresh cider per hour.
+Today, it produces 300 gallons of fresh cider per hour.
 You can buy apples too – 16 varieties – yet most gravitate to the doughnuts, fudge and ice cream.

 Second, you can run the dog along a winding creek beneath the colouring fall foliage… with a crowd of other people.
-Ok, that last part meant my cocker-cross Victor stayed leashed (mostly) but otherwise it was a scenic tour of the Clinton River creek, created when the river was dammed to provide power for the mill.
-A flat paved trail is easy to walk, but we veered off down stone stairs to hike along winding dirt paths right to the water’s edge.
+Ok, that last part meant my cocker-cross Victor stayed leashed (mostly) but otherwise, the trail is a scenic tour of the Clinton River creek, created when the river was dammed to provide power for the mill.
+A flat paved trail is easy to walk, but we veered down stone stairs to hike along winding dirt paths right to the water’s edge.

 Dog-friendly Paint Creek Cider Mill

 However, if you’re looking for lunch, head to Paint Creek Cider Mill (4480 Orion Road) a tourist stop along the 9-mile Paint Creek walking trail.
 We walked a short section of the trail, behind the mill, along with many other people and dogs.